ricktbaker/docker-circleci-ecr-ecs/README.md

 ### Deployment via custom bash script

 If you don't want to use CircleCi you can deploy with the deploy.sh script.
+There is a section of variables that you can customize for your needs.
+The only one you'll need to modify for this example if you've stuck with test-app for everything is just modify the AWS_ACCOUNT_ID variable.

+Just pass it a tag that you want your dockerfile tagged with and it will handle the push to ECR and deployment to ECS.

+`./deploy.sh production`